Eggs are a staple in our household and we eat a lot of them. Up to four dozen every week, in fact.

 Aside from the health benefits, you’ll notice a difference in the flavor.
 And buying pastured eggs is the moral and ethical thing to do.
 After all, the animals we raise, the environment we live in, and our bodies all deserve to be treated with respect.
 The choices we make as consumers directly influence that.

-As a result, I highly recommend pastured poultry eggs from Vital Farms, and I don’t see myself going back to those pale yolks we had before.
+As a result, I highly recommend pastured poultry eggs over any other type of eggs, and I don’t see myself going back to those pale yolks we had before.
 The benefits of pastured eggs are simply too significant.

 I’m a healthy living and technology enthusiast.